dingluo1205/AirbnbDataPipeline/README.md

 There are two types of data in this project.
 One is csv/csv.gz, and another is geojson.

 ### Files
-There are mainly four files - calendar, reviews, listings, and neighbourhood.
-The neighbourhood is a geojson file.
-It can be used for visualization purpose.
+There are mainly three files - calendar, reviews, and listings.
+Listings are saved in csv file, while the other two are saved in csv gz files.

 Calendar - including listing id and the price and availability for that day